Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 ## Provider Account (SnowBank) -  Add New Data
 Duration: 10

-In this section, we will add some new data to demonstate how the automated pipeline would operate between the two accounts.
+In this section, we will add some new data to demonsrate how the automated pipeline would operate between the two accounts.

 Specifically, we will add the credit card default information of 2 customers (new_customer_1 and new_customer_2) to the CC_DEFAULT_UNSCORED_DATA in the SnowBank account.
 This will then trigger the Stream in the Zamboni account via the live share.
 Thereafter, the feature engineering task will run, and the scoring model will run sequentially via tasks, and the new data will be appended to the SCORED_TABLE in the Zamboni Account.
 Since that table is shared live with SnowBank, we will see the new scored results.
 This entire pipeline is automated using Snowflake Features.